robbalmbra/FitbitImport/README.md

   As well as the above features, the app is designed to backup user data as historic data, allowing the user to remove the app and restore data back to the device.

+  Detection of data that has been added to HealthKit allows less requests to the API, exhausting the API rate limit at a much lower rate.

 ## Updates

   * Added support for high resolution step data for historic data over 3 days.

+  * Added better detection of what HealthKit has already got in memory, therefore eliminating duplication of data and lower API requests.

 ## Todo

   * Add background support with notification updates

   * Add more support for different measurements based on where user is based.
 (Metric/Imperial)

-  * Alter interface - settings colours and change "Distance Profile" to Workouts.
+  * Alter interface - settings colours and change "Distance Profile" to Workouts. - Complete

+  * Use Fitbit's subscription model to poll data for better management.

+  * Detect bluetooth for a better user experience and to avoid errors in data.